 Combine ingredients in bowl and knead for 20 minutes.
 This step is critical to the dough becoming elastic.
 Cover with plastic wrap and let sit for another 20 minutes.

-Follow the steps outlined in the video: swinging, dropping and twirling the dough until, when you pull a piece, it doesn't tear; then continue working to form noodles.
+Follow the steps outlined in the videos: rolling, dropping and twirling the dough until, when you pull a piece, it doesn't tear; then continue working to form noodles.